-Observers inside the polling area: Maine requires local election officials to ensure enough room in a polling place to accommodate one observer from each political party, but permitting other observers, including nonpartisan observers, is optional (and dependent on space).
-Nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work in their communities.
+Observers inside the polling area: Most states have fairly strict rules for what kind of observers are allowed into the polling area while people are voting, and what they are allowed to do while inside.
+In general, nonprofit organizations usually find that running an observer program is complicated, and that it may be more effective to focus on other civic engagement and GOTV work in their communities.